rauschma/markcheck/README.md

 The ⎡half-brackets⎤ are used for hiding test code from readers:

-* The program that publishes the Markdown must remove the half-brackets and what’s inside them.
+* The program that processes the Markdown (e.g., converts it to HTML) must remove the half-brackets and what’s inside them.
 * Marktest only removes individual half-brackets.